opensearch-project/dashboards-observability/Using-Docker.md

 Once this build was completed - the expected zip location of the plugin is `./build/observabilityDashboards-?.?.?.zip` where as the `?.?.?` represents the version of this dashboard plugin.

-> Note that the plugin version must correspond to the OpenSearch-Dashboards version - this information appears [here](opensearch_dashboards.json)
+> Note: that the plugin version must correspond to the OpenSearch-Dashboards version - this information appears [here](opensearch_dashboards.json)
 >

 Once the build is completed, make sure to overide the [Dockerfile](Dockerfile) target zip file with the exact name